 She loved the way it sounded when she threw it against the trash bag, so there was a lot of throwing.
 She was playing appropriately though, so I did not interfere with this and just let her throw it.

 During this activity, I had some nature sound music playing in the background as well.

 Also a side note, we were a little happy that the Bengals beat the Steelers in Monday Night Football, so the outfit was appropriately worn this morning.

-So why are sensory bins or boxes so great for exploration and fun?
+Why are sensory bins or boxes so great for exploration and fun?